mhausenblas/stateful-kubernetes/README.md

 # Stateful Apps and Tooling for Kubernetes

 _This is a list of resources for all thingz stateful apps and tooling in and for Kubernetes.
-I'll do an initial dump of my bookmarks here but would really appreciate it if you heavily [PR it](https://github.com/mhausenblas/stateful-kubernetes/pulls), or if you don't feel comfortable doing this, at least raise an [issue](https://github.com/mhausenblas/stateful-kubernetes/issues) for what's missing.
-If you send in suggestions or update the resources directly, please also add yourself to the [list of contributors](CONTRIBUTORS) using a website, a mail address or a Twitter handle to sign off._
+I did an initial dump of my bookmarks here but would really appreciate it if you heavily [PR it](https://github.com/mhausenblas/stateful-kubernetes/pulls), or if you don't feel comfortable doing this, at least raise an [issue](https://github.com/mhausenblas/stateful-kubernetes/issues) for what's missing.
+If you send in suggestions or update the resources directly, please also add yourself to the [list of contributors](CONTRIBUTORS) using a website, an mail address or a Twitter handle to sign off._

 ---